Amourspirit/python-ooouno-ex/ex/auto/general/odev_monitor/README.md

 <img src="https://user-images.githubusercontent.com/4193389/204155527-4e975c63-ea78-4591-a659-d9ddafa8970c.png" width="327" height="218">
 </p>

 This is a basic example that shows how attach a Terminate Monitor to office.
 In addition a listener is attached to bridge connection to office and if the bridge terminates for any reason before office is closed then script will also terminate.

 This script will stay running until office is closed or `ctl+c` is pressed.
+Note that closing the window does not trigger termination.
+Must use `File --> Exit LibreOffice` or `ctl+q` to close office in order to trigger termination.

 As (*Calc in this case*) window terminates.
 The events are captured and printed to the screen.